3bot/3bot/QUICKSTART.md

     )

 After this modifications, we have to sync the database.
-Therefor run the following commands in your shell or Terminal.
+Therefore run the following commands in your shell or Terminal.

     python manage.py syncdb
     python manage.py migrate